Neel-Jadhav/Sparks_Data_Science/README.md

 Data science internship at Spark Foundation

-TASK-1 Prediction using Supervised ML (Level - Beginner)
+# TASK-1 Prediction using Supervised ML (Level - Beginner)

-# Predict the percentage of marks of an student based on the number of study hours

 ![image](https://user-images.githubusercontent.com/66864461/118949280-af1b1800-b976-11eb-8929-e3696bd11a75.png)

-This Project will predict scores based on Student's Hours of study
+Predict the percentage of marks of an student based on the number of study hours

 Linear Regression